han4wluc/han4wluc.com/src/blog/2025/03-growth-mindset.md

 * A lot of this research was done in the 2000s
 * It became more recognized in the late 2000s or 2010s.
 And you have to consider those ideas take time to spread and become recognized.

-So actually I had already finished my formal education by then.
+So actually I had already finished my formal education by the time it got more broadly recognized.

 I think a lot of educators have some version of it and you can somehow feel it throughout the education system even if it is not explicitly mentioned to the students.